 Helen’s feelings regarding plural marriage

 It should be acknowledged that Helen Mar Kimball initially held reservations to the practice of plural marriage.
 However, later in her life she became a staunch defender.
-Her story and journey of discovery will be detailed in an upcoming article, Did one of the Prophet Joseph’s wives, Helen Mar Kimball despise plural marriage?.
+Her story and journey of discovery will be detailed in an upcoming article, Did one of the Prophet Joseph’s wives, Helen Mar Kimball despise polygamy?.

 - Smith, Joseph.
 History of the Church of Jesus Christ of Latter-day Saints.
 An Introduction and Notes by B. H. Roberts.
 Salt Lake City: Deseret Book, 1948.
 Print.
 5:412. ↩